- About Us

 High-net-worth divorces have different needs than typical divorce cases.
 High earners and top performers like tech CEOs, venture capitalists, doctors, lawyers, startup entrepreneurs, and real estate developers have unique considerations they must take into account.
 You and your spouse may have additional expenses like private school or college tuition, hobbies or lessons for your children, or full-time childcare employment.
 You or your spouse’s assets or business interests may be tied up in complex financial entities.

 The attorneys at Moradi Saslaw have the expertise to address your particular concerns and negotiate your case to a successful resolution.
 Our law firm has the capacity and experience to carry out a full forensic investigation for accurate accounting.
 Our job is to get you the best negotiating position possible.
-Call our San Francisco and Bay Area law firm today at 415.872.1080 to discuss your divorce settlement options.
+Call our San Francisco and Bay Area law firm today at (415) 872-1080 or contact us online to discuss your divorce settlement options.